m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 <br>

 ### 1.2 Types of Reinforcement Learning tasks
 A task is a specific instance of a problem that you face everyday in your job.
-There are mainly two categories of tasks in reinforcement learning: episodic and continuous as shown in Figure [2](#figure2). **Episodic** tasks  have a clear beginning and specific end, or a terminal state.
+There are mainly two categories of tasks in reinforcement learning: episodic and continuous as shown in <a href=#figure2>Figure 2</a>. **Episodic** tasks  have a clear beginning and specific end, or a terminal state.
 In contrast, **continuous** tasks are ongoing, lacking a definitive endpoint, which requires the agent to improve the policy continuously while interacting with the environment.

 <figure id="figure2">
   <img alt="types of RL tasks; episodic and continuous"